mrolli/myitjournal/docs/guides/git.md

 There's good [cheat sheet from GitGuardian](../pdf/RewritingYourGitHistory-Cheatsheet.pdf) that features a flow chart on how to proceed and save the situation depending on the stage at which you realised that something wrong happened.

+### Damn, I branched off wrong parent branch!

+**Symptom**

+You created a new feature branch and after some commits you realized that you branched off a feature branch instead of themaster/main branch?

+The situation now looks like this, right?

+    A---B---C---D  main
+        \
+          E---F---G  other-feature-branch
+                  \
+                    H---I---J new-feature-branch (HEAD)

+**Discussion and Solution**

+Well, you could create a new branch off main and then `git cherry-pick` all commits over, which would work, but implies additional work, i.e. if you already have setup a pull request and someone already reviewed the code as you would setup a new branch and therefore also a new PR and the review would have to be done again...

+But we can use git rebase --onto command.
+It can do exactly what we need.
+Replace the old parent branch with new parent branch.
+In our case with main branch.
+For the situation above, we would like to achieve this result:

+    A---B---C---D  main
+                |\
+                | E---F---G  other-feature-branch
+                |
+                 \
+                  H'---I'---J' new-feature-branch (HEAD)

+To replace parent branch with master, we need to be on new-feature-branch branch and do:

+`git rebase --onto main other-feature-branch`

+That’s it.
+Right now we have our current-feature-branch branch based on master branch, not like before based on feature-branch.

+In the end, I would like to say two more things here.
+First, if you want to move from one parent to another the command should look like this:

+!!! success "Solution"

+    `git rebase --onto new-parent old-parent`

+So right now you can adjust it to your situation.

+Second, as you see one schema above, after using `git rebase --onto` we don’t have exactly the same commit like before.
+Code is the same, but the SHA number (you know the commit identifier, for example 2d4698b) for each commit is different.
+Everything will be fine, when you work alone on the branch where you want to do the trick.
+In case other people also work on this branch this command can provide problems as always when you rewrite history and change commit hashes.

+More on `git rebase --onto` can be found in [Git rebase --onto an overview](https://womanonrails.com/git-rebase-onto)